picotorrent/picotorrent/docs/src/pql.rst

 Operators
 ---------
-PQL supports a handfull of operators to make filtering flexible.
+PQL supports a handful of operators to make filtering flexible.

 Logical Operators
 ^^^^^^^^^^^^^^^^^